zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 * Eureka - a discovery service used for services registration and discovery
 * Zuul - reverse proxy / API Gateway
-* Ribbon - load ballancer
+* Ribbon - load balancer

 The API ML Discovery Service component uses Netflix/Eureka as a REST services registry.
 Eureka endpoints are used to register a service with the API ML Discovery Service.